fedcloud-eu/vault-doc/docs/quickstart.rst

 Secret objects in Secret management service are identified by their paths, like files on disk.
 Each user has a private secret space for storing his secret objects and cannot see secret objects from other users.
-Each secret object may contain several secret items, each item is identified by its key.
+Each secret object may contain several secret values, each value is identified by its key.
 For example, a secret object for a service in Cloud may contain several different passwords for different components: database, webservice and so on.
-Secret objects in Secret management service are created, read, deleted as the whole, users cannot modify content of an existing secret.
+Secret objects in Secret management service are created, retrieved, deleted as the whole, users cannot edit individual secret values of an existing secret.

 Prerequisite
 ************